Black Diamond GridLock Magnetron Review: Is It Worth It?

 One tester even found that the tab would occasionally pinch her belay loop when she tried to remove the carabiner, which made it even harder to open.
 Again, if the GridLock is confined to gym duty, this might not be a dealbreaker.
 Otherwise, it’s aggravating.

 If you’re looking for an extremely safe carabiner to be your dedicated belay carabiner (especially in the gym), and you’re willing to sacrifice some convenience, then the GridLock could be a good option.
 You should be prepared to lose some time fiddling, but smooth operation will probably improve with experience.
 I personally don’t like having to modify my belay routine based on carabiner or climbing venue, so I’ll stick to a traditional HMS.
 For those willing to trade routine for an ironclad belay connection, the GridLock is worth a look.

-The GridLock Magnetron is the most expensive carabiner we tested by $10.
-That’s a significant price bump, even for safety features as fancy as these.
+The GridLock Magnetron is the most expensive carabiner we tested.
+And it’s a significant price bump, even for safety features as fancy as these.
 I’m all for risk management, but in this case I don’t think that the GridLock provides a particularly good value.
-The screwgate version is $19.95, which is more reasonable (although still not quite a bargain).
+The screwgate version is more reasonable (although still not quite a bargain).

 How the GridLock Magnetron Performed in Our Testing

 The GridLock earned a respectable score in this category due to its belay capability, but it lost points on versatility.
 It’s very good at its job (once set up), and it has all the bells and whistles.
 It can’t do much else.

 The GridLock had a mediocre score in this area.
 The auto-locking mechanism is slick, but overall the carabiner isn’t all that intuitive or easy to use.
 It’s just clumsy enough to notice, especially when you have to repeatedly open and close it.